-- of regional warming are time-dependent [58] so are different for transient - and equilibrated warming levels, and short-lived climate forcers such as - aerosol can have distinct regional effects [59].
-Such additional degrees of - freedom, as well as global tipping points, could be incorporated by making the - 587 node G suitably multivariate.
-The second emergent aspect is the distinction - between thermodynamic and dynamical aspects of regional climate change, - 589 which has already been discussed.
-Whilst the distinction is not precise and - has its limitations, it is useful (e.g. [60]); it has even been used for the last two - 591 Dutch Climate Change Scenarios [61].
-As with the other simplifications - implicit in Figure 4, e.g. the lack of any arrows pointing back from the right to - the left, the validity of all these simplifications can be assessed a posteriori. - Note that linearity is not assumed in causal networks.
-However, if certain - relationships can be shown to be linear to a suitable level of approximation - for the problem at hand, then the analysis is enormously simplified.
-This is - 597 generally necessary for any observational analysis, because of the limited - 598 sample size [62].
+The causal network depicted in figure 4 incorporates two emergent aspects of climate change.
+Both aspects are simplifications, but they are extremely powerful and are widely used in the interpretation of climate information.
+The first is what is known as 'pattern scaling' [56,57]: namely that regional climate change is a function of global-mean warming.
+In practice, the patterns of regional warming are time dependent [58] so are different for transient and equilibrated warming levels, and short-lived climate forcers such as aerosol can have distinct regional effects [59].
+Such additional degrees of freedom, as well as global tipping points, could be incorporated by making the node G suitably multivariate.
+The second emergent aspect is the distinction between thermodynamic and dynamical aspects of regional climate change, which has already been discussed.
+While the distinction is not precise and has its limitations, it is useful (e.g. [60]); it has even been used for the last two Dutch climate change scenarios [61].
+As with the other simplifications implicit in figure 4, e.g. the lack of any arrows pointing back from the right to the left, the validity of all these simplifications can be assessed a posteriori.

+Note that linearity is not assumed in causal networks.
+However, if certain relationships can be shown to be linear to a suitable level of approximation for the problem at hand, then the analysis is enormously simplified.
+This is generally necessary for any observational analysis, because of the limited sample size [62].